algorithmist/algorithmist.github.io/algos/aho_corasick/index.md

 Searching for a single string (keyword) in a corpus is straightforward: Iterate through the characters of the keyword and the corpus checking for matches.
-If you reach the end of the keyword, you’ve found the string.
-If two characters **don’t** match, start over at the next start position in the corpus and the first character of the keyword.
+If you reach the end of the keyword, you've found the string.
+If two characters **don't** match, start over at the next start position in the corpus and the first character of the keyword.
 String search algorithms that simultaneously search for multiple keywords in a corpus are more interesting.
 A straightforward approach is to loop over the keywords and check if each one is in the text, just like in the single keyword case.
 Each